-During the six months ended March 31, 2009 and 2008, revenues generated from our agreements with Equifax, TransUnion and Experian, collectively accounted for approximately 18% and 19%, respectively, of our total revenues, including revenues from these customers that are recorded in our other segments.
+During the nine months ended June 30, 2009 and 2008, revenues generated from our agreements with Equifax, TransUnion and Experian, collectively accounted for approximately 19% of our total revenues, including revenues from these customers that are recorded in our other segments.

-Professional Services segment revenues decreased \$16.8 million as difficult global economic conditions have caused customers to slow down contracted services, and as a result of the weakening of the British Pound versus the U.S. dollar, which accounts for \$3.7 million of the decrease.
+Professional Services segment revenues decreased \$28.5 million as difficult global economic conditions have caused customers to slow down contracted services, and as a result of the weakening of the British Pound versus the U.S. dollar, which accounted for \$5.4 million of the decrease.
 The decline in revenues also reflects the overall decline in license sales, which results in a corresponding decline in implementation services.
 In addition, the decline in revenues is the result of our decision to stop pursuing certain lower margin consulting service engagements.
-During the six month period ended March 31, 2009, we established fair value for certain analytic model consulting services that had previously been recorded as deferred revenue.
-Because all of the revenue recognition criteria have been met for these services, we recognized revenue of \$2.5 million in the six-month period that was previously deferred.

-Analytic Software Tools segment revenues decreased \$2.4 million due to a decline in sales of our Blaze Advisor product which was partially offset by \$3.3 million increase from products acquired in our January 2008 acquisition of Dash Optimization Ltd.
+Analytic Software Tools segment revenues decreased \$1.9 million due to a \$5.6 million decline in sales of our Blaze Advisor®, Decision Optimizer and Model Builder products which was partially offset by \$3.7 million increase from products acquired in our January 2008 acquisition of Dash Optimization Ltd.